 Our pétanque terrain (on the left of the driveway as you enter the Park from Poole Road) is open for players to use on a first-come-first-served and bring-your-own basis.

 We are not currently in a position to be able to offer bookings, boule hire or Have-a-Go sessions.

-Whether a beginner or not, have fun navigating your way around one of the largest public open spaces in Poole.
-Follow the numbered posts set up by Wessex Orienteering Club for as long or short a route as you like (0.6, 1.5 or 2.2km), progressing at your own pace.
+Whether a beginner or not, have fun navigating your way around one of the largest public open spaces in Poole (OS: SY992930) with the Wessex Orienteering Club (WSX).
+Download the latest WSX course map and explore the short/accessible 2km or long 5km course routes, walking or running, progressing at your own pace.